firefly-oss/core-banking-payment-hub/docs/technical/architecture.md

 ### Observability

-The system provides comprehensive logging, monitoring, and tracing capabilities for operational visibility.
+The system provides comprehensive logging, monitoring, metrics collection, and tracing capabilities for operational visibility.
+Metrics are collected using Micrometer and can be exported to monitoring systems like Prometheus and Grafana.

 ## Hexagonal Architecture